meziantou/Meziantou.Framework/src/Meziantou.Framework.NuGetPackageValidation.Tool/readme.md

 # Meziantou.Framework.NuGetPackageValidation.Tool

 `Meziantou.Framework.NuGetPackageValidation.Tool` is a tool to validate local `nupkg` file before pushing them to a server such as nuget.org.
-It ensures the NuGet package follows good practices.
+It helps you producing valuable the NuGet package.
+Best practices for NuGet packages are explained [in this post](https://www.meziantou.net/ensuring-best-practices-for-nuget-packages.htm).

 # How to use it